Prosecutor who charged Michigan cop praised by his critics - NewsBreak

 Prosecutor who charged Michigan cop praised by his critics

-Black civil rights activists in April demanded that a Michigan prosecutor stand aside in the investigation of the police officer who killed Patrick Lyoya with a shot to the back of the head , claiming he was too cozy with local law enforcement.
+GRAND RAPIDS, Mich. — (AP) — Black civil rights activists in April demanded that a Michigan prosecutor stand aside in the investigation of the police officer who killed Patrick Lyoya with a shot to the back of the head, claiming he was too cozy with local law enforcement.

 Chris Becker’s response: This is what I was elected to do.